pbstrein/docs/content/docs/reference/pkg/gcp/compute/instance.md

             <td class="align-top">{{% md %}}
  (Optional)
 Enable deletion protection on this instance.
 Defaults to false.
-**Note:** you must disable deletion protection before removing the resource, or the instance cannot be deleted and the deployment will not complete successfully.
+**Note:** you must disable deletion protection before removing the resource (e.g., via `pulumi destroy`), or the instance cannot be deleted and the provider run will not complete successfully.
  {{% /md %}}